akeller/chatbot-dashbot-workshop/README.md

 ### Setting up the Conversation service

-You can use an exisiting instance of the Conversation service.
+You can use an existing instance of the Conversation service.
 Otherwise, follow these steps.

 1. At the command line, go to the local project directory (`conversation-simple`).

-1. Connect to Bluemix with the Cloud Foundry command-line tool.
+1. Connect to IBM Cloud with the Cloud Foundry command-line tool.
 For more information, see the Watson Developer Cloud [documentation][cf_docs].
     ```bash
     cf login
     ```

-1. Create an instance of the Conversation service in Bluemix.
+1. Create an instance of the Conversation service in IBM Cloud.
 For example:

     ```bash
     cf create-service conversation free my-conversation-service